Where are the Quincy College Libraries located?

 How do I know if I’ve found good sources for my paper/project?

 When using resources that you find on the web, it is important to evaluate those sources.
-Visit the Evaluating Information page on the Quincy College Libraries homepage.
+Take a look at the searching and evaluation guide.
 It is full of great guidelines to check your sources.
 Librarians are always available during business hours to provide assistance.